contentstack/cli/packages/contentstack-audit/README.md

   --sort=<value>          property to sort by (prepend '-' for descending)

 DESCRIPTION
-  Audit and fix possible errors in the exported data
+  Perform audits and fix possible errors in the exported Contentstack data.

 ALIASES
   $ csdx audit:fix